Victor Gold (journalist): Early life and education

-Political activities
+Career

+Public relations

 In 1958, Gold joined the Washington, D.C. public relations firm of Selvage & Lee.

-His interest in Republican politics began after the Bay of Pigs invasion, which made him disillusioned with the presidency of Democrat John F. Kennedy, for whom he had voted in 1960.
+Gold's interest in Republican politics began after the Bay of Pigs invasion, which made him disillusioned with the presidency of Democrat John F. Kennedy, for whom he had voted in 1960.
 He was attracted to Senator Goldwater's strong stance against communism and Goldwater's libertarianism and contrarian tendencies.
 In 1964 he became deputy press secretary for Goldwater's unsuccessful presidential campaign.

 In his chronicle of the 1964 election, Theodore H. White described Gold as having played a critical role in helping to overcome the press corps' hostility toward Goldwater.
 A 2007 article in The Washington Post quoted White as saying that Gold "carried [the journalists'] bags, got them to the trains on time, out-shouted policemen on their behalf, bedded them down and woke them up, and before they knew it, the correspondents, about 95 percent anti-Goldwater by conviction, had been won to a friendship with the diminutive intellectual which spilled over onto his hero."

-In 1965, Gold opened his own political public relations firm in Washington, serving Republican clients including Gerald Ford, Bob Dole, and Shirley Temple Black.
+In 1965, Gold opened his own political public relations firm in Washington, D.C., serving Republican clients including Gerald Ford, Bob Dole, and Shirley Temple Black.

 At the Republican National Conventions of 1968 and 1976 he worked with press secretary Lyn Nofziger in support of the presidential candidacy of Ronald W. Reagan, who was at the time governor of California.
 During the Nixon administration he served as press secretary to Vice President Agnew.
 Timothy Crouse wrote in The Boys on the Bus that while the reporters covering Agnew were occasionally amused by Gold's politics, much like the Goldwater reporters had they respected him as a "stickler for perfection.
 He made sure that everyone had a room, that everyone knew where the phones were, and that the Western Union man was never more than a few feet away".
 He worked with Agnew in the Congressional election campaign of 1970, when Agnew made appearances around the country criticizing incumbent Democratic Senators with epithets such as "nattering nabobs of negativism."

+Presidential campaigns

 In 1980, Gold joined the staff of Republican presidential candidate George H. W. Bush as a speechwriter and senior advisor.
-He served on Bush's vice-presidential staff in 1981, was a speechwriter and advisor for the Reagan-Bush campaign in 1984, and was an advisor to Bush in his 1988 and 1992 presidential campaigns.
+He served on Bush's vice presidential staff in 1981, was a speechwriter and advisor for the Reagan-Bush campaign in 1984, and was an advisor to Bush in his 1988 and 1992 presidential campaigns.